AloDeepan/Product_level_forecast/PROJECT_PLAN_style_level_revenue_forecast.md

 Status transitions deserve particular attention.
 Because `planning_status` is recorded per row per date, a style moving Core → Carryover → FPPhaseOut is visible in the data before the revenue decline completes.
-That is both a predictive signal and an explanation a merchant will accept.
+That is both a predictive signal and an explanation a stakeholder will accept.

 **Deliverable.** `reports/P4_segments.md` with segment definitions, style counts, revenue shares, and a plain-language description of each segment.